 Reeling in walleye, perch, or whitefish from the Big and Little Bays de Noc, then cooking it that day is an unsurpassed food pleasure.
 But you don’t have to catch your dinner.
 Many local chefs prepare fresh fish with their seasonings and sauces that will leave you craving more.
-A favorite tradition in our area is to feast on lake perch, walleye, whitefish, salmon, and when available, bluegill, at a Friday Fish Fry.
+Our area’s favorite tradition is to feast on lake perch, walleye, whitefish, salmon, and when available, bluegill at a Friday Fish Fry.
 Ask locals where they like to go.
 Chances are these restaurants will make their lists:

 (Click on the links for directions.)

 - Ford River Pub & Grill, Ford River

 - Irish Oaks Bar and Restaurant, Gladstone

 - Swallow Inn, Rapid River